AdeDZY/K-NRM/README.md

 ### Data Preperation
 ---
-All queries and documents must be hashed into sequences of integer term ids.
+All queries and documents must be mapped into sequences of integer term ids.
 Term id starts with 1.
 -1 indicates OOV or non-existence.
 Term ids are sepereated by `,`

 **Training Data Format**